Sunday December 16

 More chocolate making through another window

-Lunch at Knowlwood inside the old Irvine
+Lunch at Knowlwood inside the old Irvine blacksmith shop

 Inside the blacksmith shop